 Jenny has led on significant and successful projects to develop and enhance NLS over many years, including the development of the NLS Legal.
 NTU was the first publicly funded university in the UK to create a teaching law firm under the Solicitors Regulation Authority Alternative Business Structure regulations, and the Centre has recovered over £4.5 million in compensation and benefits for clients over the last 5 years.
 NLS Legal has won multiple national awards for its commitment to providing access to justice, most recently both ABS of the Year and Paralegal of the Year at the Modern Law Awards 2020.
 Jenny oversees the development and management of the law firm, and has responsibility for the compliance aspects of the firm.

-Jenny's recent activity is around Alternative Business Structures and their place within a legal education environment.
+Jenny maintains an active research interest in the role of clinical legal education and the area of Alternative Business Structures and their place within a legal education environment.

 Jenny is a member of the Board of Trustees of the National Justice Museum, sits on the Council of Nottinghamshire Law Society and is also a member of the national Law Society.